thaustein/laxar/docs/manuals/widgets_and_activities.md

 The _widget features_ are a [JSON schema](http://json-schema.org) document used by LaxarJS to verify pages.
 It contains a property for each configurable feature, and it also allows to specify default values as needed.
 This makes it easy to provide self-documenting customization options to your widget.
+See the reference section below for details on the widget specification.

 ### Checking out the Result

-Before we can take a look at the widget, we will need to integrate it into the page (`application/pages/page1.json`) provided by the demo application:
+Before we can take a look at the widget, we will need to integrate it into the page provided by the application template (`application/pages/page1.json`).

 ```JSON